MEET THE TEAM

 Purdue University

 Dr. Liz Maynard is an Extension specialist and clinical engagement professor in the Department of Horticulture and Landscape Architecture at Purdue University.
-She serves as co-lead for extension efforts on the Diverse Corn Belt project.
-Her other applied research and extension work focuses on vegetable production in field and high tunnels.
-Away from office and fields she loves playing flute in the community band and with the local contra-dance band, the Hoosier Recruits.
+She serves as co-lead for Extension efforts on the Diverse Corn Belt Project.
+Her other applied research and Extension work focuses on vegetable production in field and high tunnels.
+Away from office and fields, Dr. Maynard loves playing flute in the community band and with the local contra-dance band, the Hoosier Recruits.

 David Mulla